FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-factory-quick-guide.md

-# Chrome OS Fingerprint Sensor: Quick Factory Guide
+# ChromeOS Fingerprint Sensor: Quick Factory Guide

-The goal of this document is to outline how ODM partners can make use of the existing Chrome OS factory scripts to meet Chrome OS FPS factory requirements.
+The goal of this document is to outline how ODM partners can make use of the existing ChromeOS factory scripts to meet ChromeOS FPS factory requirements.

 [TOC]